google/skia-buildbot/ct/maintenance.md

 ### Master

 The master poller and master scripts require a /b directory containing various repos and files.
-To create and set up this directory, run `./tools/setup_local.sh` and follow the instructions at the end.
-(The `setup_local.sh` script assumes you are a Googler running Goobuntu.)

 To run the master poller in dry-run mode (not very useful), run

 ```
 make poller && poller --local=true \